-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Durable medical equipment (DME) and related supplies (continued) ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Durable medical equipment (DME) and related supplies (continued) We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at Medicare.PacificSource.com Emergency care \$120 copay per visit No prior authorization required.
-For coverage outside of the United States, see Worldwide coverage . \$0 copay if admitted to the hospital from the emergency room within 72 hours.
+The most recent list of suppliers is available on our website at Medicare.PacificSource.com Emergency care \$120 copa y per visit No prior authorization required.
+For coverage outside of the United States, see Worldwide coverage . emergency room within 72 hours.
+If you receive emergency care at an out-of network hospital and need inpatient care after your emergency condition is stabilized you must move to an in-network hospital in order to pay the in-network cost sharing amount for the part of your stay after you as stabilized.
+If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost sharing amount for the part of your stay after you are stabilized.
 Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. amount for the part of your stay after you are stabilized.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+Health and wellness education programs No prior authorization required.
+The amount you pay for these services does not apply to your yearly maximum out-of-pocket amount. \$0 fees to enroll in facilities or participate and wellness edu in One Pass health

-What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network \$0 fees to enroll in One Pass fitness Health and wellness education facilities or participate in One Pass health programs and wellness education programs.
-No prior authorization required.
-The amount you pay for these services does not apply to your yearly maximum out-of-pocket amount.
-One PassTM can help you reach your fitness goals.
-Find a routine that's right for you whether you work out at home or at the gym.
-Available at no extra cost to you, One Pass includes: Access to the largest nationwide network of gyms and fitness locations Live, digital fitness classes and ondemand workouts Online brain training to help improve your memory and focus Groups, clubs and social events near you to meet like-minded people Free shipping for a meal delivery service to make healthy eating easy How to get started Getting started with One Pass is simple: Go to www.youronepass.com Click "Get started" and follow prompts • Get your One Pass member code on the dashboard page Click "Fitness" and then "Find gyms" to search for fitness locations near you Bring your One Pass member code with you to any participating location and the staff will set up your membership for all future visits Your One Pass member code is a single code that allows you access to any fitness location in the network.
+Servi ces that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network ealth and wellness education rams (continued) goals wheth PassTM can help you reach your fitness.
+Find a routine that's right for you her you work out at home or at the gym.
+Able at no extra cost to you, One Pass les: • Access to the largest nationwide network of gyms and fitness locations • Live, digital fitness classes and on- demand workouts • Online brain training to help improve your memory and focus • Groups, clubs and social events near you to meet like-minded people • Free shipping for a meal delivery service to make healthy eating easy How to get started Gettin g started with One Pass is simple: • Go to www.youronepass.com Click "Get started" and follow prompts • Get your One Pass member code on the dashboard page • Click "Fitness" and then "Find gyms" to search for fitness locations near you • Bring your One Pass member code with you to any participating location and the staff will set up your membership for all future visits • Your One Pass member code is a single code that allows you access to any fitness location in the network.